JayBazuzi/Mobbing-Pattern-Language/Navigate the Navigators.md

-# Also Known As

-- Navigate the Navigators

 # Context

 One member of the mob is an expert in the work at hand, while no one else understands how to proceed.